ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 If you want to modify the `.gitignore` files, see the template [documentation][docs-updating-gitignore] for further details.

 Our source code is stored on GitHub.
-Pull requests into `master` require at least one approved review.
+Pull requests into `main` require at least one approved review.

 ### Python